Checklist

 9. Check the local weather

-It’s usually pretty warm (60s and 70s) in Southern California in November, but it we recommend you bring an umbrella, as showers can appear unexpectedly.
+It’s usually pretty warm (60s and 70s) in Southern California in November late February, but it we recommend you bring an umbrella, as showers can appear unexpectedly.
+Check the local weather here.

 11. Read these conference articles